-- a3.
-Type the text. - a4.
-On the Mailings tab, in the Start Mail Merge group, click the Start Mail Merge arrow and select Letters. - a5.
+- a2.
+On the Mailings tab, in the Start Mail Merge group, click the Start Mail Merge arrow and select Letters. - a3.
 On the Mailings tab, in the Start Mail Merge group, click the Select Recipients arrow and select Use an Existing List.
-Navigate to your Word Exam folder and double-click Sample-f Table Sort DATA Done.
+Navigate to your Word Exam folder and double-click Sample-f Table Sort DATA Done. - a4.

-a6.
 Go to the top of the document.
 On the Mailings tab, in the Write & Insert Fields group, click the Rules arrow and select Skip Record If.
 In the Field name box, select Height.
 In the Comparison box, select Equal to.
 Leave the Compare to box empty.

+- a5.
+Select the word LastName.
+On the Mailings tab, in the Write & Insert Fields group, click the Insert Merge Field arrow and select LastName.

+- a6.
+Repeat the process for HEIGHT.

 - a7.
-Select the word LastName.
-On the Mailings tab, in the Write & Insert Fields group, click the Insert Merge Field arrow and select LastName. - a8.
-Repeat the process for Height. - a9.
-Repeat the process for Weight. - a10.
+Repeat the process for WEIGHT.

+a8.
 Select the word IF.
 On the Mailings tab, in the Write & Insert Fields group, click the Rules arrow and select If...Then...Else, and fill in the boxes: